Wesley Home Care

 You can also find more information here.

 We understand that consistent care is important.
-While the new program does not change how we match or roster care workers, some changes may still occur due to availability or other operational needs.
+While the new Support at Home program does not change how we match or roster care workers, some changes may still occur due to availability or other operational needs.
 Our goal remains to provide you with familiar, trusted, and high-quality support wherever possible.

 Will my services be interrupted?